MarcisinMatej/Python-workshop/README.md

 # Python-workshop
 In this repository we store materials for Minervo s.r.o.
-Python Workshop.
+Python Introduction Workshop.
 Each file should store specific instructions.
 For better context we recommend reading attached presentation.
 # Donwloading this repository
 For begginers we recommend to just use download button in the top right, download as zip.